 International students are an important part of the UC Berkeley and Haas School communities.

 The Berkeley International Office (BIO) is your source non-academic advice and assistance.
 All new international students must check in with BIO and attend its orientation program for international students.
 Failure to attend this orientation can result in serious problems with the U.S. Immigration Service.
-You will receive information about the BIO orientation with your visa documents and is available on the BIO website.
+You will receive information about the BIO orientation with your visa documents and as well as on the BIO website.

 BIO can help you with: